Samvae/csc493-fall2022/README.md

 # Star Splitter : Image Partitioning with A* for Astrophotography
 ## Description/Motivation

 Star Splitter will utilize the A* algorithm, a pathfinding algorithm known for its efficiency and effectiveness in traversing graphs, to create paths for dividing astrophotography images into meaningful segments.
-The GUI will allow users to interactively define segmentation parameters, such as brightness thresholds or region of interest markers, and visualize the segmentation process in real-time.
+The GUI will allow users to interactively define segmentation parameters, such as brightness thresholds, and visualize the segmentation process in real-time.
 Additionally, users will have the flexibility to customize the partitioning algorithm's parameters to suit their specific analysis needs.

 ## Project Concept
 [Click here to read the project concept](/concept.md)